structurizr/dsl/docs/language-reference.md

 ### element

-The `element` keyword defines a [custom element](https://structurizr.com/help/custom-elements) (this is only available on the Structurizr cloud service/on-premises installation).
+The `element` keyword defines a [custom element](https://structurizr.com/help/custom-elements) (this is only available on the Structurizr cloud service/on-premises installation/Lite).

 ```
 element <name> [metadata] [description] [tags] {